KamandeRick/dairy_farm/README.md

 # Dairy Farm

 A dairy farm management web application built with Django framework.
+Designed to handle the clerical operational needs of small scale dairy farmers.

 ## Features